Title

 Accountability Provisions

-• All funds generated by the Santa Barbara Essential Local Services Measure will be for the City of Santa Barbara to provide local general services.
+• All funds generated by the Santa Barbara Essential Local Services Measure (Measure I) will be for the City of Santa Barbara to provide local general services.

-• By law, the State cannot take this funding away, and not funds may be transferred to another agency.
+• By law, the State cannot take this funding away, and no funds may be transferred to another agency.

 • The City is required to publicly report on the expenditure of revenues.